Frieso-Turkstra/wizard_of_oz/README.md

 `pip install wizard-of-oz/requirements.txt`

 Make sure the computer and Temi are on the same WiFi network.
+Edit the server url in `sample/src/main/java/com/robotemi/sdk/sample/MainActivity.kt` to your GUI's address.
+By default this is 0.0.0.0:5000, you can change this in `wizard_of_oz/main.py`.
 Open the app on Temi and if necessary, accept any permission requests.
 Now run the graphical user interface on the computer with this command:

 `python wizard_of_oz/main.py`